Quansight/Quansight-website/apps/labs/posts/escaping-lyskov-substitution-hell.md

         # [...]
 ```

-The library requires that `ArrowDataFrame.__getitem__` accepts `ArrowSeries` for `item`, and that `PolarsDataFrame.__getitem__` accepts `PolarsSeries` for `item`.
-To do this, `CompliantDataFrame` is made generic in `CompliantSeriesT`, which is a `TypeVar` bound to `CompliantSeries`.
+Narwhals requires that `ArrowDataFrame.__getitem__` accepts `ArrowSeries` for `item`, and that `PolarsDataFrame.__getitem__` accepts `PolarsSeries` for `item`.
+To enforce this, `CompliantDataFrame` is defined as generic in `CompliantSeriesT`, which is a `TypeVar` bound to `CompliantSeries`.
 Like this, type checkers are appeased, and certain kinds of bugs can be sussed out before even running the code!

 ## Conclusion, and how to improve

-We've learned about how to address a common situation in which mysterious words like "Lyskov Substitution" and "contravariance" make it feel like the only way to appease type checkers is to slap a bunch `Any` types all over the place.
+We've learned about how to address a situation in which mysterious words like "Lyskov Substitution" and "contravariance" make it feel like the only way to appease type checkers is to slap a bunch `Any` types all over the place.
 We then looked at how to resolve the issue using `Generic` and `TypeVar`.
-If you'd like to improve your understanding of static typing, I'd suggest playing around with the [mypy playground](https://mypy-play.net/), creating minimal examples, and then trying to break them.
 By reducing the number of cases where you need to use `Any`, your IDE (interactive development environment) will provide you with helpful suggestion before you even run your code, and you'll leverage type checkers to their full potential.

+Where should you go from here?

+- If you'd like to improve your understanding of static typing, I'd suggest playing around with the [mypy playground](https://mypy-play.net/), creating minimal examples, and then trying to break them.
-If you want supercharged type-checking, we also recommend keeping an eye on [ty](https://github.com/astral-sh/ty) and [Pyrefly](https://github.com/facebook/pyrefly) - neither is production ready as of writing, but both look very promising!
+- If you want supercharged type-checking, we also recommend keeping an eye on [ty](https://github.com/astral-sh/ty) and [Pyrefly](https://github.com/facebook/pyrefly) - neither is production ready as of writing, but both look very promising!

-If you'd like help with advanced static typing, [we can help](https://quansight.com/about-us/#bookacallform)!
+If you'd like help with advanced static typing, or with other issues related to the Python scientific ecosystem [we can help](https://quansight.com/about-us/#bookacallform)!